 - Other requirements include but not limited to clips, still nails, pole, larder, reflector jacket, safety boots, helmet, and a harmer.

-- The cables should not be interchanged
+- The cables should not be interfered with.

 Recommended Hardware Equipments for ISPs

 For Access Points (all are Ubiquiti products)

 This varies with terrain, bandwidth, and distance from base station to clients.